What is personal information and what is confidential information?

 - Keep PIN numbers and passwords confidential.

-- Verify all requests for personal information and only give it out when there is a legitimate reason to do so.
-Install firewall and antivirus software protection to prevent a computer virus sending out personal information from your computer.
+- Ensure that you have a robust firewall and install antivirus software to prevent a computer virus sending out personal information from your computer.